A comprehensive resource for safe and responsible laser use

 - 2015 Nanocomposites coating study - A May 2015 study in the Journal of Aviation Technology and Engineering, looking at coatings for aircraft windscreens that could reduce laser light intensity.
 Reductions of 36% to 88% were found.

-Additional information from FAA and other aviation interests includes the 2009 FAA/Air Force video “Aircraft Laser Illumination”, and various publications on the Links page.
+Additional information from FAA and other aviation interests includes the 2009 FAA/Air Force video “Aircraft Laser Illumination”, Microsoft Excel spreadsheets listing the laser incidents for each year since 2010, and various publications on the Links page.